ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     .. admonition:: Use environment variables in a playbook

-        If you are testing a configuration, it can be helpful to set the environment variables in a playbook.
+        If you are testing a configuration, set the environment variables in a playbook.
 For this option, see: `How to put environment variables in a playbook`_.

 Step 3: Group variables (group_vars)